 Once I got my epidural, I felt like a new cathclaire – just like all of the mommas say.
 The next time I got checked, we were getting close to time to push and the doctor and staff were confident we would have a baby by 10 PM March 2nd.
 Keep in mind, I haven’t eaten since dinner Sunday.
 However, I did have 4 blue raspberry popsicles.

 My doctor comes in after I had been pushing for about an hour.
 I continue to push for another 2 hours.
 My mom on one leg and Kevin on the other.
 You guessed it, there was no baby by 10 PM on March 2nd.
 I had been pushing for a long time.
 Not only was I starving but I wanted my baby out.
 My doctor suggested the vacuum to help get Phoenix out and I almost lost my mind.
 This is where I have to thank Dr.Joe Dispenza for all of his books, workshops I attended, and breath work teachings.
 I had to stay calm, focus on an elevated emotion and my vision for the future.
 Getting into a good state of mind at this point was not easy to say the least.
 It was as if in that moment – when the Neonatal team (about 15 people) came into my labor and delivery room that I knew why God sent this meditation practice into my life.
 For this very moment.
-I had to dig deep, elevate my emotions in the most exhausted state of mind and focus on my vision for a healthy baby in my arms as soon as possible.
+I had to dig deep, elevate my emotions – even in the most exhausted state of mind – and focus on my vision for a healthy baby in my arms as soon as possible.

 Dr. Paoloni tells me we have 3 chances to get him out using this contraption he referred to as a vacuum.
 I can feel the tears as he says those words, wondering – what if I can’t get him out in those 3 pushes?
 I don’t even mutter the words of that question because I know I can’t even allow my mind to go any further down that rabbit hole.
-Instead – I say okay, and push as hard as I can.
-I had to tell myself that I have the choice to make this part of my story traumatizing or helpful.
+Instead – I say okay, with no questions, and push as hard as I can.
+I HAD to tell myself that I have the choice to make this part of my story traumatizing or helpful.
 Before I knew it, Phoenix was in my arms and I was sobbing saying “I’m sorry” over and over because he was crying.
 I know most babies cry when they come out but I couldn’t help but think that he must’ve been absolutely terrified being brought into the world sucked or whatever, that way.
 Another rabbit hole I didn’t let my mind trick me into going down.
 I shifted to gratitude for my baby in my arms and joked “buddy, you need Botox!” because of all of his sweet, sweet baby wrinkles.
 Probably not most mother’s first words to their son but it was hilarious and I love him and wish those wrinkles were still there today at 9 weeks old.
 Phoenix was born at 12:11 am March 3rd.

 And to answer everyone’s other favorite question, yes I tore.
 I tore a lot.
 My labias looked like the size of the Atlantic Ocean after giving birth.
 But don’t worry ladies, everything goes right back to normal.
 I was up and moving the next day.
 I attribute that to all of the supplements I took postpartum.
 Read all about those here.
 I know everyone’s story is different and beautiful, and that is why I wanted to share mine with you.
 Thank you to my rock/my husband, all of the amazing nurses at St. Francis Hospital, to my mother – my biggest inspiration and my lactation consultant, and to Dr. Paoloni at River City Obgyn for a safe and healthy delivery.
 Thank you doesn’t begin to express my gratitude.
 XO